Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Defense Approach

 \section{Defense Approach}

-Considering the threat introduced by adversarial attacks, countermeasures are also developed to protect MLsgAPPs.
+Regarding the threat introduced by adversarial attacks, there are countermeasures developed to protect MLsgAPPs.
 In the CV domain, there are many state-of-the-art defense approaches such as adversarial training \cite{kurakin2016amlatscale}, model distillation \cite{papernot2016distillation}, adversarial detection \cite{ma2019nic}, and input reconstruction \cite{meng2017magnet}.
-In \cite{machado2023aml}, the related studies are classified from 6 aspects including the gradient masking, auxiliary detection, statistical comparison, preprocessing, ensemble of classifiers, and proximity-based detection.
+In \cite{machado2021amlic}, the related studies are classified from 6 aspects including gradient masking, auxiliary detection, statistical comparison, preprocessing, an ensemble of classifiers, and proximity-based detection.
 These defense approaches can be naturally extended to protect MLsgAPPs.
 Since the ML models suffer from adversarial attacks inevitably, it is of vital importance to enhance and improve the security of MLsgAPPs.
-The defense approaches are reviewed as follows.
+We summarize the defense approaches in Fig. \ref{fig:summarizethedefenseapproache}.
+The defense approaches against evasion attacks are reviewed from the aspects of protecting the ML model and power data.
+There are two approaches to defense against the poisoning attacks, which are the obfuscation of the input and the removal of outliers.
+For privacy-oriented attacks, the defense methods adopt the traditional techniques (e.g., differential privacy, homomorphic encryption, and blockchain) and the recent privacy-preserving NN for protecting the input data and model parameters.